 In April 2005 the Board approved a change in the Sunday school and morning worship times.
 This enabled the Sunday school teachers to have more time with their students and allow a time of transition between the two services.

 After many years of service, the boiler decided it was time to quit.
 Thanks to the Lord's provisions and the faithfulness of God's people, a new boiler was purchased in July 2005.

-In early 2006, a recommendation from the Board was voted on and accepted to pursue the start of an Hispanic Ministry.
+In early 2006 a recommendation from the Board was voted on and accepted to pursue the start of a Hispanic Ministry.
 There was a partnership developed with the Macedonia Baptist Church in Holland and with the help of Jose and Violeta Villa, the ministry began to take shape.
 English as a Second Language classes were taught and the youth group began a partnership with the young people at Macedonia Baptist.

 After faithfully serving the Lord as Pastor of Robinson Baptist Church for thirteen years, Pastor Mark resigned as of October 2007.

 In March 2009 the church was led by the Lord to call Pastor Tim Kitchen as Senior Pastor for Robinson Baptist Church and Pastor Tim answered the call.